PM inaugurates Kushinagar intl airport; to boost Buddhist circuit tourism | Business

 He said the government's special attention to the development of places associated with Lord Buddha and developing Kushinagar are among the top priority areas for the UP and central governments.

-''This step will give new energy to the aviation sector of India,'' the prime minister said and also referred to the reforms related to the opening of defence airspace for civil use.
+''This step will give new energy to the aviation sector of India,'' the prime minister said and also referred to the reforms related to the opening of defense airspace for civil use.

 On the newly launched 'PM Gatishakti- National Master Plan', Modi said this will not only improve the governance, but it will also be ensured that whether it is road, rail, or plane, they support each other and increase each other's capacity.